emmameinert/minishell/README.md

 It has a prompt, a history, can pipe and redirect.
 It covers some self coded builtins and can access the bash builtins as well.

-Minishell is a group project from the 42 Curriculum.
+Minishell is a group project from the 42 Curriculum in collaboration with Yoonseon Lee, Josefina Husso, Meri Eskelinen, Rosa Mäkinen and Vu Kieu Phong Vu.

 ## How to run the PinkShell

 - git clone the github repository in a chosen directory
-- find your way to the directory
+- cd minishell
 - make
 - ./minishell